jts272/pp3-lidl-bake-mate/README.md

 I setup my working environment to make validation easier.
-First, as Python uses indentation in code blocks, I used a VS Code extension to highlight indentation levels and marks errors in red.
+First, as Python uses indentation in code blocks, I used a VS Code extension to highlight indentation levels with different colours and marks errors in red.

 I made use of VS Code's 'format on save' feature to handle much of the spacing requirements for the code.
 After enabling Python linting in my IDE, I could